Mehmed Baždarević: Early career

 From 1 July 1998 to 30 June 2003, Baždarević worked as Sochaux assistant manager to Jean Fernandez and Guy Lacombe before taking over as manager of reserve sides at the club.

 Istres

 Baždarević's first job as a manager was at Istres.
 He guided the club to its biggest success – entering the French Ligue 1 in 2004, which secured him a best Ligue 2 Manager of the Year award.
+During this stint, he started working with Stéphane Gilli, who became his assistant manager for 17 years.